Marvin Kalb: Career

 Kalb spent 30 years as an award-winning reporter for CBS News and NBC News.
 Kalb was the last newsman recruited by Edward R. Murrow to join CBS News, becoming part of the later generation of the "Murrow Boys."
 His work at CBS landed him on Richard Nixon's "enemies list".
 At NBC, he served as chief diplomatic correspondent and host of Meet the Press.
 During many years of Kalb's tenures at CBS and NBC, his brother Bernard worked alongside him.

 Kalb has authored or coauthored many nonfiction books and two best-selling novels (In the National Interest and The Last Ambassador).

 Kalb hosts The Kalb Report, a monthly discussion of media ethics and responsibility at the National Press Club in Washington, D.C. sponsored by George Washington University.
 He was a news analyst for Fox News, and is a contributor to National Public Radio and America Abroad.
 He is a senior adviser at the Pulitzer Center on Crisis Reporting.

 Haunting Legacy

-In Haunting Legacy: Vietnam and the American Presidency from Ford to Obama (Brookings Institution Press 2011), Marvin Kalb collaborated with his daughter, Deborah Kalb, in an attempt to present a history of presidential decision-making on one crucial issue: in light of the Vietnam debacle, under what circumstances should the United States go to war?
+In Haunting Legacy: Vietnam and the American Presidency from Ford to Obama (Brookings Institution Press 2011), Marvin Kalb collaborated with his daughter, Deborah Kalb, in an attempt to present a history of presidential decision-making on one crucial issue: in light of the Vietnam experience, under what circumstances should the United States go to war?
 The Kalbs participated in a webcast interview of the book at the Pritzker Military Library on October 27, 2011.